pityq/mustaine.github.io/_posts/2018-01-02-logs-as-first-class-citizen.md

 ---

 Logging helps to diagnose problems and record what happened, therefore it is a common practice in software development.
-Unfortunately, developers usually do not put a lot of effort when writing logs.
+Unfortunately, developers usually do not put a lot of effort in writing logs.

-Most of the times, logs are not treated as production code, there is no test coverage around them, so adding, changing or removing a log does not make a test to fail.
+Most of the times, logs are not treated as production code, there is no test coverage around them, so adding, changing or removing a log does not make a test fail.
-Once the developer has to investigate an issue in production is when she realises the logs are incomplete, but unfortunately it is too late.
+Only when a developer has to investigate an issue in production, she realises that the logs are incomplete or incorrect, but unfortunately it is already too late.

 Logging should be treated as a **first class citizen** in every system that aims to be easily diagnosed and maintained.

-As developers, we tend to be lazy, so logging after the production code has been done is boring, therefore we tend to miss it.
+As developers, we tend to be lazy and because adding logging after the production code has been done is boring, we tend to miss it.

-Logging/testing first will drive your production code, achieving higher confidence and quality of your logs.
+Test driving your logs will help you increase the quality of your logs, and your confidence in them.
-It will drive the rules and alerts in the monitoring systems.
+Also will drive the rules and alerts in the monitoring systems.

-Logging make sense in context, writing tests first should reduce the noise around and avoiding logging private information as passwords/tokens or object references.
+Because logging only makes sense in a context, writing tests first for it will help you remove noise around them, avoid mistakenly logging sensitive information or objects references.

 We should test how robust are our non-functional capabilities, and not only our functional features.
-Being able to diagnose, and ultimately fix, issues is a non-functional dimension that should be subject to the same standards as performance, reliability or security.
+Being able to diagnose, and ultimately fix issues, is a non-functional dimension that should be subject to the same standards as performance, reliability or security.

 ## What is a Log

-A Log is a data structure, immutable, ordered, append-only and persistent.
+A Log is immutable, ordered, append-only and persistent data structure.
 It’s a very simple structure, but it is very powerful.

 Logs have a specific purpose: they record what happened, when and where.